 Sector Plan Status of Plan Long Term Financial Plan In the process to appoint a service provider in terms of Section 32 of the Municipal Supply Chain Regulations.
-Council adopted the Revenue Enhancement Plan during January Spatial Development Framework SDF reviewed as part of the 5-year IDP and approved in 2017.
-The SDF is currently being reviewed and is set for approval by 30 June 2022 Local Economic Development Strategy Finalised Disaster Management Plan Disaster Management Plan is reviewed annually Electricity Master Plan Finalised Integrated Municipal Infrastructure Plan To be developed Integrated Infrastructure Asset Management Plan To be developed Municipal Infrastructure Growth Plan To be developed
+Council adopted the Revenue Enhancement Plan during January Spatial Development Framework SDF reviewed as part of the 5-year IDP and approved in 2023.
+Local Economic Development Strategy Finalised Disaster Management Plan Disaster Management Plan is reviewed annually Electricity Master Plan Finalised Integrated Municipal Infrastructure Plan To be developed Integrated Infrastructure Asset Management Plan To be developed Municipal Infrastructure Growth Plan To be developed Integrated Infrastructure Maintenance Plan To be developed

-Sector Plan Status of Plan Integrated Infrastructure Maintenance Plan To be developed Integrated Infrastructure Investment Plan To be developed Water and Sanitation Master Plan Last revision was in 2014.
+Sector Plan Status of Plan Integrated Infrastructure Investment Plan To be developed Water and Sanitation Master Plan Last revision was in 2014.
 R 3.25 million is allocated by the DBSA for the development of water and sanitation master plans together with the Water Services Development Plan Water Services Development Plan R 3.25 million is allocated by the DBSA for the development of water and sanitation master plans together with the Water Services Development Plan Integrated Waste Management Plan Finalised and implemented Pavement Management System PMS was developed in 2013 for all Cederberg towns but has not been reviewed.
 Implementation hindered owing to a lack of funds.
 Integrated Roads Asset Management System is managed at district level and currently reviewed Stormwater Master Plan Developed for Clanwilliam and Citrusdal.
 No funding available for implementation.
 Application submitted to DBSA to fund drafting of plans for other Cederberg towns Integrated Transport Plan District Integrated Transport plan was reviewed by WCDM for the years 2015-2020 and adopted by the Cederberg Municipality.
 ITPs for local municipalities are currently being reviewed Integrated Human Settlement Plan Reviewed Performance Management Policy Framework Finalised and approved in May 2019 Risk Management Policy Will be submitted to the Risk Committee, Mayco and then for approval by Council Air Quality Management Plan (AQMP) Air Quality Management Plan was approved by Council on 13 December 2019 Organisational Structure and Organogram Approved in February 2020 but under review Coastal Management Plan Plan was approved in December 2019 Land use scheme (wall-to-wall scheme regulations) To be approved by Council

-Status of Sector Plans
+Table 42: Status of Sector Plans